 Yes, you absolutely can.
 In fact, we recommend it if you are not planning to use your henna paste right away.
 The ingredients in henna can separate at room temperature and become less effective.
-Note: Expired henna is not dangerous to your skin - just ineffective.
+To combat this, we use guar gum to help bind together the oil and water that normally do not mix well.
+Note: Expired henna is not dangerous to your skin - just ineffective as a dye.

 When you are ready to create your henna tattoos, allow the frozen henna paste 20 minutes to defrost.
 Or if you’re good at planning ahead, you can move the henna cone to the refrigerator the night before your henna party to unfreeze slowly and still remain in a cool environment when ready.

 It is best to avoid submerging new henna tattoos in water for the first few hours.
 The henna stain will still be setting into your skin for 24 hours, but if you can avoid water for the first 5 hours, then you are fine for general washing.